Ignatius Ajuru University of Education: History

 Ignatius Ajuru University of Education, (IAUE) was previously known as Rivers State College of Education from June 1971- October 2009.

 Rivers State College of Education was created as an autonomous body With the College reaching an attainment of full maturity, as it became well placed to play a more dynamic role to the society.
 The sole purpose of establishing the college with a Governing Council which is responsible for the recruitment of staff and for the general and overall administrative and financial control of the institution.
 Following the transformation, Mr. E. Aguma, who was appointed Principal in January 1975, became the first Provost of the College while Dr. E.T.
 Green succeeded Mr. Alagoa as the Chairman of Council in June 1975.
 After an interregnum was created by the change of Government in the country in July 1975, a new Governing Council with Dr. F.A.
 Eke, as Chairman, and a new Provost, Mr. R.I.C.
 Koko, were appointed in November of the same year.

 The first provost of the then college was Mr. E. Aguma in 1975 after the college was conferred as an autonomous body following successive transformations in the college at the time.

 The college moved to its permanent site at Rumuolumeni in January,1977 although some essential facilities were still lacking on the campus.
 This bold step was a definite milestone in the life of the institution, because physical presence on the spot has placed it in a better position to make further plans for its continued growth and improvement of existing facilities.
 A unique event in the history of the College occurred on 11th March 1978 on the occasion of its official opening and first graduation ceremony of 462 students, who received their diplomas on the successful completion of the Nigeria Certificate in Education (NCE) programme, consisting of four sets who passed their diploma exams between 1974 and 1977.
-On May 28, 1982, the College happily matriculated the pioneer students of the degree programme.
+On May 28, 1982, the College matriculated the pioneer students of the degree programme.
 By the end of the 1983/1984 academic session, a total of 3,169 students had successfully passed through the various programmes of the College.
 Out of the total figure, 2,504 students went through the NCE Programme, 531 students passed through the ACE programme and 134 students in the B. Ed. programme.
 It is of worthy to note that, out of all the Colleges of Education affiliated to the University of Ibadan, Rivers State College of Education was the only one offering the Bachelor of Education degree programme.